instilled/cljdbc/README.md

 funcool's `clojure.jdbc`.
 It uses `PreparedStatement`s for most of the queries and adds further capabilities for named parameters as does `yesql`.
 Named & positional parameters syntax is aliged to Spring's syntax.
-It aims at simplicity and easy of use and shuold "just work".
+It aims at simplicity and easy of use and should "just work".

 Some things are still WIP but other than that query & dml, transaction support and connection pools work well.